Azure/acs-demos/README.md

 ## Slack Channel

-Messages from the test suite are sent to the Slack channel https://azurecontainerservice.slack.com
+Messages from the test suite are sent to the Slack channel https://azurecontainerservice.slack.com, this is configurable in config.py (see below)

 # Running the tests